sjmisina/election-analysis/README.md

 #### Challenge Summary
-County participation was calculated from the election_results.csv data source and provided as a part of the whole analysiss presented herein.
+County participation was calculated from the election_results.csv data source and provided as a part of the whole analysis presented here.
 Each individual county name was pulled and total votes tabulated on the county name.

 #### The turnout by county with percentage of total participation in district:
 ![County Results](Resources/PNG/County_Results.png)